Department of Family & Consumer Sciences

-Industry techniques in the construction and fit of garments from original designs.
+Use of industry techniques in the construction and fit of garments from original designs is the focus of this course.
 Construction using superior quality techniques is emphasized.
 Students develop skills in use of apparel production equipment.
 (2-2).
 Offered fall semesters.

 Prerequisite: FACS 1330, FACS 1360, and FACS 2369.